PovelitelMux/SQL-Exploratory-Analysis-of-Coronavirus-Deaths-and-Vaccinations-Dataset/README.md

 - Among the continents, Asia has the biggest number of cases (over 300M) keeping one of the smallest deaths-to-cases ratio (around 5.8 deaths per 1000 cases) and deaths-to-population ratio (around 0.3 deaths per 1 million population).
 -  5 Europe countries have a death-to-cases ratio greater than 2 deaths per 1000 cases.
 These countries are Bosnia and Herzegovina, Bulgaria, North Macedonia, Hungary, and Romania.
 -  9 Europe countries have a death-to-population ratio greater than 3 deaths per 1 million people.
 These countries are Bulgaria, Bosnia and Herzegovina, Hungary, North Macedonia, Croatia, Slovenia, Montenegro, Czechia, and Latvia.
 -  Peru has the greatest death-to-population ratio around 5 deaths per 1 million population.
+-  Vaccination in Ukraine was affected by the war with russia that starts on Fabruary 24, 2022.
+-  There are two biggest waves of vaccination in Europe related and a few smaller peaks probably related to the booster doses of vaccination.